UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-plot-ggplot2.md

 teaching: 60
 exercises: 20
 questions:
-- "How can I create publication-quality graphics in R?"
+- "How can I create and save publication-quality graphics in R?"
 objectives:
 - "To be able to use ggplot2 to generate publication quality graphics."
 - "To understand the basic grammar of graphics, including the aesthetics and geometry layers, adding statistics, transforming scales, and coloring or panelling by groups."
+- "To understand how to save plots in a variety of formats"
+- "To be able to find extensions for ggplot2 to produce custom graphics"
 keypoints:
 - "Use `ggplot2` to create plots."
 - "Think about graphics in layers: aesthetics, geometry, statistics, scale transformation, and grouping."